Softphones are feature-rich phone systems that work over the internet. But what do they actually do for businesses? Our blog post is full of answers.

 What is a softphone?

 A softphone is a phone system that operates over the internet.
+See the article : How to Find Cheap VoIP Rates.
 It’s a piece of interconnected software with high functionality that can seamlessly integrate with modern customer service platforms.

 They use several technologies, most importantly Voice Over Internet Protocol (or VOIP).